Frequently Asked Questions - Adult Program

 • shorts or comfortable pants, shirt

-• closed-toe soft-soled boating shoes (or running shoes, if soles don't leave marks on white decks).
+• closed-toe soft-soled boating shoes or running shoes.
+Light colored soles only, to prevent leaving marks on the boats' white decks..

 • sports cap for the sun (if you wish)